Here's Who Won the Throne in the 'Game of Thrones' Series Finale

 Who won the throne?

-After Jon Snow killed Daenerys Targaryen in the Game of Thrones series finale, he was once again exiled to the Wall to live out the rest of his as a brother in the Night’s Watch.
-It was left up to a council made up of the lords and ladies of Westeros to decide who would rule over the realm.
+After Jon Snow killed Daenerys Targaryen in the Game of Thrones series finale, he was once again exiled to the Wall to live out the rest of his life as a brother in the Night’s Watch.
+It was left up to a council of the lords and ladies of Westeros to decide who would rule over the realm.
 However, since Drogon had destroyed the Iron Throne in a blast of fiery grief, no ruler would ever again sit on top of the thousand blades of Aegon’s enemies.

 Because there was no one with a birthright claim to the throne left, Samwell Tarly proposed that they let everyone in Westeros vote to choose their next ruler.
 However, once that idea had been laughed out of the Dragonpit, Tyrion chimed in to suggest that they narrow the selection committee down to just the nobles.